chriskhng/asSeq2Int/README.md

 ####Inputs
-A dummy FASTA dataset has been created and included in the repository for testing purposes.
+A dummy FASTA dataset is included in the repository for testing purposes.
 If you want to use a different FASTA, replace dummy1.FASTA with your .FASTA file name seen below in asSeq2Int.py:

 ```